Maj-e/Maj-e/README.md

 Check out some of my favorite projects:

 - **[Libft](https://github.com/Maj-e/libft)**: This is my "toolbox," which I use in my school projects!
+- **[The Dinning Philosopher](https://github.com/Maj-e/The-dinning-Philosopher)** : Have a look to how I resolved the dinning philosopher problem and race conditions

 ---